-When starting a new campaign, you want to make sure you include these audiences:
+When starting a new campaign, you want to make sure your audiences include people who:

 - Visited your checkout page

-- People who made it partway through your checkout and then left
+- Made it partway through your checkout and then left

-- People who visited your homepage or relevant blog post
+- Visited your homepage or relevant blog post

-- People who have watched more than 45 seconds of any of your Facebook videos
+- Watched more than 45 seconds of any of your Facebook videos

-- People who have engaged with your Facebook or Instagram page
+- Engaged with your Facebook or Instagram page

-- People who like your page on Facebook or Instagram
+- Like your page on Facebook or Instagram

 The best part is, as you show your ads to new people, your warm and hot audiences will grow.
-When people watch a decent portion of your video ads, they’ll be added to the warm traffic audience.
+People who watch a decent portion of your video ads will be added to the warm traffic audience.
 If they like the ad or visit the page, they’ll be a part of these new audiences.
 It’s insanely hard to be successful without setting up these audiences the right way.

 Mistake #6: No longer showing people ads after they have made a purchase

 You might be wondering why you would want to show ads from someone who has already purchased from you.
-They are after all, already your customer, so why spend money to get in front of them again?
+If they are already your customer, why spend money to get in front of them again?